mihael-tunik/dp_with_masks/README.md

 # About
-DP on masks or subset DP is a technique to decrease complexity of algorithms with permutation structure.
+DP on masks or subset DP is a technique to decrease complexity of algorithms with permutational structure.

 Here's my collection of nice examples.

 Problem list: